 Large dogs tend to bond with and get attached to their owners quickly and can easily be trained.
 Some breeds are easier to train than others, but all-in-all larger dogs are easier to train than smaller ones.

 Less barky than small dogs

-Don’t get us wrong, little dogs without a doubt deserve love too.
-Brett Hodges, owner/editor of RightPet sums it up well: “People don’t prefer large dogs per se — they like them because, in general, they’re more even-tempered, trainable, and quiet than small dogs — making them ‘best in home.'”
+Don’t get us wrong, little dogs, without a doubt, deserve love too.
+Brett Hodges, the owner/editor of RightPet, sums it up well: “People don’t prefer large dogs per se — they like them because, in general, they’re more even-tempered, trainable, and quiet than small dogs — making them ‘best in home.'”

 Popular large dog breeds

 Long one of the most popular dog breeds in the United States, the Labrador Retriever is easy-going and makes a wonderful family pet.
 The dogs love to please their owners, and this makes them easy to train.
 Labradors love to eat, but they tend to gain weight, so be careful not to let your Lab get overweight.

 Often confused with either the Alaskan and Siberian Husky, the Alaskan Malamute is a brilliant breed that can be a challenge to handle.
 They tend to be needy and sensitive and aren’t a good choice for first-time pet owners.

 The Bernese Mountain Dog is known for being even-tempered and friendly.
 They rarely bark and aren’t known for being mean or aggressive.
 The Bernese Mountain Dog is especially good with children.

 The Chow Chow looks like a mixture of a Chinese Shar-pei and a teddy bear.
 The dogs tend to be hardheaded, obstinate, and stubborn.
 They aren’t known for being playful or extroverted.

 Тhе Great Dаnе is a relaxed and easy-going, but need plenty of exercise.
 They adore human companionship and are happiest spending time with their owners and families.